When capitalized in this Contract, the following terms have the following meanings:

 A. Product Source

-1. At least 70 percent of all products that a Vendor sells must have been produced by that Vendor excluding concessions, with this percentage based on the prices charged by the Vendor.
-For example, assume that a Vendor offers to sell (i) 125 dozen ears of sweet com produced by the Vendor for a price of $3 per dozen ears, for a total of $375, (ii) potted plants and herbs produced by the Vendor whose total price is $100, and (iii) craft items produced by the Vendor whose total price is $150.
-Under these assumptions, the Vendor may also sell sweet com or other products not produced by the Vendor that fall within any of the approved categories, so long as the total price of the additional sweet com and/or other products would not exceed $267.86, calculated as follows:
+1. At least 70 percent of all products that a Vendor sells, excluding concessions, must have been produced by that Vendor, with this percentage based on the prices charged by the Vendor.
+For example, assume that a Vendor offers to sell (i) 125 dozen ears of sweet corn produced by the Vendor for a price of $3 per dozen ears, for a total of $375, (ii) potted plants and herbs produced by the Vendor whose total price is $100, and (iii) craft items produced by the Vendor whose total price is $150.
+Under these assumptions, the Vendor may also sell sweet corn or other products not produced by the Vendor that fall within any of the approved categories, so long as the total price of the additional sweet corn and/or other products would not exceed $267.86, calculated as follows:

 [($375) + ($100) + ($150)] ÷ (.7) = [($625)] ÷ (.7) = $892.86

 ($892.86) – ($625) = $267.86